“Are there other people like us? People who have overcome adversities like ours?”

 “I used to joke with former supervisors that I didn’t want any referrals for young kids,” Judith said.
 “I wanted the challenging teenagers.
 They were a population I deeply connected to.
 I could relate to their experiences and their backgrounds.”

-She started working for Children’s Aid in 2013, as a therapist at the Bronx Health Center.
+She started working for Children’s Aid in 2013 as a therapist at the Bronx Health Center.
 A year later, she returned to school again, this time to pursue her doctorate in advanced clinical social work from the University of Pennsylvania.
-During her interview, she explained her personal history, and how her research could help shed light on this important but often forgotten segment of the population.
+During her interview, she explained her personal history, and how her research could help shed light on this important but often overlooked segment of the population.

 Judith, who identifies as Afro-Latina, knew that she was unique among the students in this doctoral program at an Ivy League university.
 She felt it every Tuesday night when she made the drive from New York to attend classes with her mostly white peers.